haveno-dex/haveno/docs/developer-guide.md

 Follow [instructions](https://github.com/haveno-dex/haveno-ts#run-in-a-browser) to run Haveno's UI proof of concept in a browser.

-This proof of concept demonstrates using Haveno's gRPC server with a web frontend (react and typescript) instead of Bisq's JFX application.
+This proof of concept demonstrates using Haveno's gRPC server with a web frontend (react and typescript) instead of Haveno's JFX application.

 ## Importing Haveno into development environment